skonfig/__postgres/type/__postgres_extension/man.rst

 DESCRIPTION
 -----------
-This cdist type allows you to manage PostgreSQL extensions.
+This type allows you to manage PostgreSQL extensions.

 The ``__object_id`` to pass to ``__postgres_extension`` is of the form ``dbname:extension``, e.g.: